1729prashant/android_sms_json_to_csv/README.md

 -----------------------
-Files & Use Case
+Files & DESCRIPTION
 -----------------------

-FILE                       DESCRIPTION
+- **android_json_to_csv.py**:
-android_json_to_csv.py   - Python program that converts Samsung SmartSwitch exported json file SMS data to csv file.
+  - Python program that converts Samsung SmartSwitch exported JSON file SMS data to CSV file.
 All information is retained.
 Ensure that the input file "sms_restore.json" is kept in the same directory as this script.
-                           Creates an output file "sms_restore.csv" containing sms data in csv format, in the same directory.
-Two extra columns are added in the output file for the dates to be displayed in human readable format, as the default date format is unix epoch.
-Data is sorted in ascending order by date, i.e. latest message appears at the top of the file.
+Creates an output file "sms_restore.csv" containing SMS data in CSV format, in the same directory.
+Two extra columns are added in the output file for the dates to be displayed in human-readable format, as the default date format is Unix epoch.
+Data is sorted in ascending order by date, i.e., the latest message appears at the top of the file.
 Python command to run file: "python3 android_json_to_csv.py"

+- **sms_restore.json**:
-sms_restore.json         - Sample input file provided.
-Note that the names of contacts are not directly available in these files, only phone numbers are captured. sms_restore.csv          - csv format output file. android_vcf_csv.py       - Python program that converts vcf file format data to csv format.
+  - Sample input file provided.
+Note that the names of contacts are not directly available in these files; only phone numbers are captured.

+- **sms_restore.csv**:
+  - CSV format output file.

+- **android_vcf_csv.py**:
+  - Python program that converts VCF file format data to CSV format.
 Multiple phone numbers for the same contact are displayed on separate rows.
-                           Requires that the "Contacts.vcf" file is kept in the same directory as this python script.
-                           Creates an output file "Contacts.csv" containing contact data in csv format, in the same directory.
-                           This program exists solely to create phone numbers and names in csv formats which can aid in vlookups.
+Requires that the "Contacts.vcf" file is kept in the same directory as this Python script.
+Creates an output file "Contacts.csv" containing contact data in CSV format, in the same directory.
+This program exists solely to create phone numbers and names in CSV formats which can aid in VLOOKUPs.
 Python command to run file: "python3 android_vcf_csv.py"

+- **Contacts.vcf**:
-Contacts.vcf             - Sample file with data of contacts in vcf format.
+  - Sample file with data of contacts in VCF format.

+- **Contacts.csv**:
-Contacts.csv             - csv format output file of name, phone number and email.
+  - CSV format output file of name, phone number, and email.

 -----------------------
 Additional Information